mendix/docs/content/refguide/image-viewer.md

 ## 2 Properties

-An example of Dynamic Image properties is represented in the image below:
+An example of Dynamic image properties is represented in the image below:

 {{% image_container width="250" %}}![ Dynamic Image Properties](attachments/file-widgets/image-viewer-properties.png)
 {{% /image_container %}}